nerdralph/picoCore/README.md

 # picoCore
 Small Arduino/Wiring core for 8-bit tiny AVRs: ATtiny13 and ATtiny25-85 series.
 Arduino Blink sketch compiled for the ATtiny85 is 64 bytes and for the ATtiny13 is 54 bytes.

-Work in progress as of March 2020

 I am writing this core from scratch, with code size and efficiency as the main goal.
 I am making use of AVR assembler code when the code size and efficiency goals cannot be readily attained with C/C++.
 Unlike the official AVR core, picoCore has compile-time checking of many arguments.
 Calling digitalWrite(42) will cause a compile error with the message, "pin out of range".

 ## Development Status
-digitalRead, digitalWrite, pinMode - implemented in v0.1

-delay, delayMicroseconds - implemented in v0.1 using avr-gcc builtin delay functions.

-v0.2 beta: analogRead/Write & millis (using WDT) implemented

-v0.3 goal: Serial.print
+Work in progress as of March 2020

+Several of the most commonly used functions are implemented as of v0.2.
+Support for Serial.print is planned for v0.3.

 ## Supported Functions
 * [analogRead()](https://www.arduino.cc/en/Reference/AnalogRead)